iteebz/cogency/docs/protocol.md

 Event stream is unified.
 Sources are diverse.
 Consumers see clean JSON events.

+---

+## Filesystem Guarantees

+Tools make **no collision detection** on file operations.
+If a file changes after `read()` but before `edit()`, the write silently overwrites the new content.
+This is by design—collision detection belongs in application logic (version control, explicit locking, optimistic retry patterns).

+**Implication:** Agents should not assume atomicity across read→compute→write sequences.
+If concurrent file mutations are a concern, implement versioning at the application layer.

 ### Storage → Messages Transformation

 Context assembly transforms stored events into proper conversational messages: